-This is the sound permeating Sumenep’s aether: a rousing, kinetic form of music often soundtracking traditional Madurese events.
-Saronen folk ensembles sport silk outfits and play in the gamelan tradition, inspiring a hypnotic fervour as their choreographed dance moves merge with an insistent combination of gongs, drums and double reed.
-Head to the bull races and chances are this is what’ll be used to psych up man and beast competitors.
+This is the sound permeating Sumenep’s aether: a kinetic form of music often soundtracking traditional Madurese events.
+Saronen folk ensembles sport silk outfits and play in the gamelan tradition, inspiring a hypnotic fervour as their choreographed dance moves merge with an insistent, cyclical combination of gongs, drums and double reed.
+Head to the bull races and chances are this is the sound used to psych up the competitors.

 A little out of the way, this, but worth the effort.
-About halfway long Jl KH Zainal Arfin lies a mosque.
-Its name is obscure but the view is superlative: find it in time for sunrise and witness the distinct domed roof cast its own silhouette across the rapidly bruising sky.
-In the midst of a fairly busy section of the city lies this bubble-like scene of calm and as such, qualifies as Sumenep’s most underrated attraction.
+Halfway along Jl KH Zainal Arfin lies a mosque.
+Its name is obscure, but the view is superlative: find it in time for sunrise and witness the distinct domed roof casting a silhouette across the rapidly bruising sky.
+Amid a busy section of the city lies this bubble-like scene of calm and as such, qualifies as Sumenep’s most underrated attraction.

 Legung Sand Mattresses

-Here is a village into thrall to the sands of time.
+Here is a village in thrall to the sands of time.
 Quite literally, as explorers of Sumenep’s east coast will soon discover.
-The logic is simple: the inhabitants of Legung have a room in their homes dedicated to sand; no beds, no furniture, no pillows.
+The logic is simple: the inhabitants of Legung have a communal room in their homes dedicated to sand; no beds, no furniture, no pillows.
 Only sand.
-The theory is lost to history but the sand mattresses are now bound inextricably bound to the villagers’ lives: they are born on the sand, they live on the sand, they die on the sand.
+The theory is lost to history, but the sand mattresses are now bound inextricably bound to the villagers’ lives: they are born on the sand, they live on the sand, they die on the sand.

 Eating and drinking in Sumenep

 Eating is a cheap, no-frills affair in Sumenep.
 Warung restaurants, usually of the point-and-pick Padang variety, are commonplace.
 Regional delicacies and the usual Indonesian staples – rice, noodles, satay, tofu, tempe, water spinach and so forth – are down-to-earth, filling and effortlessly delicious.